 1. “Do I need to file a tax return?”

-If you are unsure of whether or not you’re required to file, you may use the ‘Do I Need to File a Tax Return?’ tool on the IRS’s website to determine the criteria.
+If you are unsure of whether or not you’re required to file, be sure to use the ‘Do I Need to File a Tax Return?’ tool on the IRS’s website.
 You will need your filing status, federal income tax withheld, and basic information to help you determine your gross income.
+It takes approximately 12 minutes to go through all the steps, but it can save you time if you’re not required to file.

 2. “What is my filing status?”

 Your filing status can affect your standard deduction, eligibility for certain credits, tax liability, and filing requirements.
-If you are eligible to use more than one filing status, you may determine the one that saves you the most in taxes using the IRS service, ‘What Is My Filing Status?’.
+If you are eligible to use more than one filing status, use the IRS ‘What Is My Filing Status?’ tool to determine which is more beneficial.

 When you use this service, you will need your marital status and the percentage of the costs that your household members paid towards keeping up a home.
 If your spouse is deceased, you also need your spouse’s year of death.